 Does Air or Nitrogen Absorb Water?

-There are many examples of teaching using metaphor to help someone get a grasp of how something works without being EXACTLY correct.
+There are many examples of teaching using metaphors to help someone grasp how something works without being EXACTLY correct.

 Some examples are how we often use water flow to explain electrical flow or refrigerant circuit dynamics.
-It's enough like the way it works to get our heads wrapped around it but there are many differences and the metaphors eventually break down.
+It's enough like the way it works to get our heads wrapped around it, but there are many differences.
+The metaphors eventually break down.

 When the temperature of water vapor is higher, a higher percentage of the air by volume can CONTAIN water vapor, but the air itself isn't what is holding it.
-It does interact with it as the molecules move and bounce around and the percentage of water vapor in the air does impact the mass/weight of the air by volume (water vapor weighs less than dry air) so there are certainly impacts to the makeup of the air based on moisture content.
+It does interact with it as the molecules move and bounce around.
+The percentage of water vapor in the air does impact the mass/weight of the air by volume (water vapor weighs less than dry air), so there are certainly impacts to the makeup of the air based on moisture content.

-When teaching it we speak as though the air is a sponge and the hotter the air the bigger the sponge.
-This certainly helps us remember but it isn't really how it works.
-In reality water in the air is all about the saturation temperature and pressure of the water and the air has little to do with it.
+When teaching it, we speak as though the air is a sponge; the hotter the air, the bigger the sponge.
+That certainly helps us remember, but it isn't really how it works.
+In reality, water in the air is all about the saturation temperature and pressure of the water, and the air has little to do with it.

-This is the same sort of thinking when a tech is having a hard time pulling a vacuum and they add dry nitrogen to the system to “absorb” the moisture.
+This is the same sort of thinking when a tech is having a hard time pulling a vacuum, so they add dry nitrogen to the system to “absorb” the moisture.
 First off, you will want to sweep the nitrogen through the system, not just pressurize.
-Secondly, the nitrogen has no special properties that allow it to “grab” moisture.
-It can entrain the water vapor using Bernoulli's principle, it will warm up the system a bit, it will certainly add in a bit of turbulence which can help move the oil around and potentially release some trapped moisture… but nothing more than that.
+Second, nitrogen has no special properties that allow it to “grab” moisture.
+It can entrain the water vapor using Bernoulli's principle, it will warm up the system a bit, and it will certainly add in a bit of turbulence, which can help move the oil around and potentially release some trapped moisture—but nothing more than that.

-Don't get me wrong, there is nothing wrong with sweeping with dry nitrogen, even better to use a heat gun and warm the compressor crankcase, receivers and accumulator and coils during a deep vacuum on a large system to help speed up the vaporization of moisture.
+Don't get me wrong; there is nothing wrong with sweeping with dry nitrogen.
+It's even better to use a heat gun and warm the compressor crankcase, receivers, accumulator, and coils during a deep vacuum on a large system to help speed up the vaporization of moisture.